Port au Port Peninsula: Geography

 The peninsula extends into the Gulf of St. Lawrence and is joined to Newfoundland by a narrow isthmus connecting at the town of Port au Port.
-It is bounded on the south by Bay St. George, the western side by the Gulf of St. Lawrence, and on the northwestern side by Port au Port Bay.
+It is bounded on the south by Bay St. George, on the western side by the Gulf of St. Lawrence, and on the northwestern side by Port au Port Bay.

 With a rocky shoreline measuring approximately 130 km in length, the peninsula extends approximately 40 km west from its isthmus to Cape St. George and northwest 50 km to the fingerlike Long Point which by itself is approximately 25 km in length.
 The eastern shore of the peninsula is irregular, jutting into Port au Port Bay.

 The Port au Port Peninsula is located on the western edge of the heavily eroded Appalachian Mountain chain which runs along Newfoundland's west coast.
 There are no natural harbours along the peninsula's rocky coastline.
-The peninsula was once heavily forested but many areas along its shores have been cleared for subsistence farming.
+The peninsula was once heavily forested, but many areas along its shores have been cleared for subsistence farming.

-The southern shore is hilly with the northern shore having a sloping lowland extending to a low rise along the centre of the eastern part of the peninsula.
-The geological structure is complex with the peninsula's sedimentary strata dating to the middle Cambrian to early Ordovician continental margin, creating a carbonate platform of limestone, shale, and sandstone.
+The southern shore is hilly, with the northern shore having a sloping lowland extending to a low rise along the centre of the eastern part of the peninsula.
+The geological structure is complex, with the peninsula's sedimentary strata dating to the middle Cambrian to early Ordovician continental margin, creating a carbonate platform of limestone, shale, and sandstone.
 The heavily folded geological structure in the area has been identified as having an unknown amount of petroleum reserves.